dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ## 2 - A Orthographic Camera example involving a fun little code stack module

-In this example I am just using the Orthographic Camera alone to look at a random cube stack module instnace thing that I made for this post alone.
+In this example I am just using the Orthographic Camera alone to look at a random cube stack module instance thing that I made for this post alone.
+This cune stack thing resembles a small city scape or something to that effect, but it is really just to have something that is composed mainly of a bunch of cubes that are all the same uniform size.

 ### 2.1 - The Cube Stack Model